apache/flink/docs/content/docs/dev/datastream/sources.md

      This step is part of the source connector implementation and not parameterized by the application that uses the source.

   2. The `TimestampAssigner`, which is configured by the application, assigns the final timestamp.
      The `TimestampAssigner` sees the original *source record timestamp* and the event.
-The assigner can use the *source record timestamp* or access a field of the event obtain the final event timestamp.
+The assigner can use the *source record timestamp* or access a field of the event to obtain the final event timestamp.

 This two-step approach allows users to reference both timestamps from the source systems and timestamps in the event's data as the event timestamp.